GoblinBuilds/ChronoLogical/README.md

         More questions - Moa

-    10 answers for win
+    X answers for win

         win screen - DONE - Leonard (win condition) and Chayatip (win screen)

-    Stages?
+    Stages (Gustav)

+        1 card remains on new stage

     Timelines show previous questions as cards - Leonard and Chayatip (We made a card)